-To help increase driveline efficiency, the stock seven inch diameter track tensioning wheels were replaced with CNC billet aluminum ten inch diameter rear wheels, as seen on the left in Figure 7.
+To help increase driveline efficiency, the stock seven inch diameter track tensioning wheels were replaced with CNC billet aluminum ten inch diameter rear wheels, as seen on the left in Figure 4.
 The larger diameter wheels reduce the angular acceleration of the track by giving it a wider radius upon which to change direction.
 To compensate for the larger diameter wheels, the team decided to purchase two tracks: both are 128 inches in length and have pitches of 2.52.
 The pitch of the stock Ski-Doo track is 2.86.
 The team then purchased a set of CNC milled ten tooth drivers to replace the stock eight inchers, with a pitch of 2.52 to match the 128 inch tracks purchased.
 Again, a bigger radius allows for a longer amount of time to change direction, reducing the angular acceleration.
-The effective drive ratio between the stock 8 tooth 2.86 pitch and a 9 tooth 2.52 pitch were calculated, and found to be nearly identical.

-Figure 7: Ten inch CNC wheels with 128 inch track (left), quiet track ramps on the 13.5"x1"x128" track (right)
+Figure 5: Ten inch CNC wheels with 128 inch track (left), quiet track ramps on the 13.5"x1"x128" track (right)

 Driveline efficiency was measured by connecting an eight amp electric drill to the jackshaft of the snowmobile, while an ammeter was connected to the drill and used to measure the amount of current drawn to turn the driveline system.
 The first driveline test was conducted on the stock Ski-Doo setup, with 6 in bogey wheels, 7 in rear wheels, 8 tooth 2.86 in pitch drivers, and a 15"x1"x120" track weighing 31 lbs.
 The drill pulled 6.5 amps for this setup.
 The second test was carried out with a 15"x1.25"x128" track weighing 37 lbs, four 10 in rear wheels, and 2.52 in pitch 10 tooth drivers.
 This time the drill pulled 5.3 amps.
 The final test was conducted with a 13.5"x1"x128" track weighing 34 lbs, two 10 in rear wheels, and 10 tooth drivers.
 In this final test, the drill pulled 4.3 amps.
 Using the equation below, we determined that to turn the track at a low constant rpm, the horsepower used was .663 hp.
-By our calculations using equation 6 we found that the 13.5"x1"x128" track is the most efficient, requiring a mere 66% of the power the stock track, wheels, and drivers needs to be spun at the same speed.
+By our calculations using equation 6 we found that the 13.5"x1"x128" track is the most efficient, requiring a mere 66 % of the power the stock track, wheels, and drivers needs to be spun at the same speed.

-Horsepower Lost = (115 Volts) (Amps)
+Horsepower Lost =

-$$\left(0.001341 \frac{\text{Hp}}{\text{Watts}}\right)$$
+$$(115 \text{ Volts}) (\text{Amps}) \left(0.001341 \frac{\text{Hp}}{\text{Watts}}\right)$$

 (6)

 The efficiency of this setup was further confirmed by three back-to-back 50 mile trail mileage runs performed with (first) the stock track, wheels and drivers, (second) the ten inch wheels, ten tooth drivers, and 15"x1.25"x128" quiet track, and finally with the 13.5"x1"x128" quiet track.
-The vehicle used to test the scenario was UW-P's 2009 Ski-Doo 600 E-TEC, which has an identical chassis and suspension system to the team's 2008 Ski-Doo 600 SDI.
+The vehicle used to test the scenario was UW-P's 2009 Ski-Doo 600 E-TEC.
 The stock configuration run resulted in an average of 14 mpg.
 After bolting the new track, drivers, and wheels in place, the machine was sent out for another 50 mile loop.
-21 mpg was recorded during this loop.
+Twenty-one mpg was recorded during this loop.
 However, after bolting the 13.5"x1"x128" track in and completing the final 50 mile loop, 22 mpg was recorded.
-Fuel mileage demonstrated over 50% improvement.
+Fuel mileage demonstrated over 50 % improvement.
 The trail mileage test results assure that the static drill test performed was indeed accurate, and that our 13.5"x1"x128" track equipped with the large wheels and drivers is indeed the most efficient of the three setups.